 Sleeping in a hammock has some real advantages over sleeping in a tent once you get used to it.
 Chief among them is mobility: you can pitch camp just about anywhere below treeline.
 This is handy if you want to beat the crowds and camp in solitude or if you are between shelters and you need to stop for the evening.
-A hammock has very low impact when you pick a stealth camping site, since you won't compress the forest duff in the same way that pitching a tent or tarp will.
+A hammock has a very low impact when you pick a stealth camping site since you won’t compress the forest duff in the same way that pitching a tent or tarp will.

 Sleeping in a hammock can also be much more comfortable than sleeping on a sleeping pad.
-That's why a hammock is always my preferred shelter in certain places like the White Mountains or the AT in New Hampshire, where the ground is as hard as concrete.
-It can also be far more scenic since you can pitch it between two trees on steep slopes overlooking a fabulous sunset or beside a remote mountain lake in the Adirondacks (see above).
+That’s why a hammock is always my preferred shelter in certain places like the White Mountains or the AT in New Hampshire, where the ground is as hard as concrete.
+It can also be far more scenic since you can pitch it between two trees on steep slopes overlooking a fabulous sunset or beside a remote mountain lake in the Adirondacks.

 When you are lying on your back in the hammock, there is mosquito netting above you and along the sides.
 Running lengthwise down the inside of the hammock is a cord called the ridgeline, which has a little pocket where you can store your glasses or an LED light for easy access during the night.
 All the rest of your gear is outside of the hammock.
-After hanging my bear bag, I usually hang my backpack on a nearby tree and cover it with my backpack cover in case it rains.
+After hanging my bear bag, I usually hang my backpack on a nearby tree and cover it with my rain cover in case.
 If my boots are wet, I hang them from the ridgeline outside my hammock but still under the rain fly.

 One of the greatest benefits of a hammock over a tent is shelter from rain, especially heavy rain.
 I can remember camping in the Catskills with some friends when it rained for days.
 They struggled with keeping their tents and gear dry each night, while I hung out in my hammock nice and dry above the muck and puddles.